iPhone 4 Rear Panel Replacement

 With the HTML code below, you can embed this guide as a small widget on your website.

-- iPhone 5-Point Pentalobe Screwdriver (if iPhone has external pentalobe screws)
+- P2 Pentalobe Screwdriver iPhone (if iPhone has external pentalobe screws)

 - Phillips #000 Screwdriver (if iPhone has external Phillips screws)

 - iPhone 4 Revelation Kit (GSM/AT&T), Black This kit contains the part and all tools needed.

 Relevant Parts (continued)